SPECIALIST AUSTRALIAN RULES FOOTBALL PROGRAM

 Opportunities will exist for students.
 Participants will have the opportunity to interact with our local primary schools to run coaching clinics and participate in development and /information sessions with the primary school students.

 Selection is based on evidence of a positive academic record and football training attitude combined with the necessary skills and experience in Australian Rules Football.
 The student’s current school and club will provide this information.
 (An Applicant who has have not received access to quality coaching but shows potential will be taken into consideration).

 The trial date for 2018 is set for Friday, 12 May 2017.
-Students who cannot attend this trial MUST contact the school prior to the trial date so an alternative arrangement can be made.
+Students who cannot attend this trial MUST contact the college prior to the trial date so an alternative arrangement can be made.
 Successful applicants will receive their acceptance letters shortly after.
 Additional trials may occur during the year.
-Please contact the school for more information.
+Please contact the college for more information.

-Parents or Guardians will be contacted by the school to arrange an interview.
-The interview will take place at the school, and give both parties a chance to discuss the program in further detail.
+Parents or Guardians will be contacted by the college to arrange an interview.
+The interview will take place at the college, and give both parties a chance to discuss the program in further detail.
 Students will be expected to bring a Letter of Recommendation from either their current teacher or the current coach.
 Unsuccessful applicants will be informed and placed on a reserve list.

 Ready to apply?
-Download and complete the application form and return to the school.
+Download and complete the application form and return to the college.